Irene Zisblatt: Biography

-Irene Zegelstein was born on 28 December 1929, in the resort town of Polyana, in what is now Zakarpattia Oblast in Ukraine, in a house without electricity.
+Irene Zegelstein was born on 28 December 1929, in the Hungarian resort town of Polyana, in what is now Zakarpattia Oblast in Ukraine, in a house without electricity.
 Her father co-owned a spa, and her mother was a housewife.
 Around 1939, at the age of nine, she was expelled from school, since Jewish people were forbidden to leave their houses after six in the evening or before eight in the morning.

 On the second night of Passover, 8 April 1944, she and her family were sent to the ghetto of Munkács, which, according to Zisblatt, consisted of a former brick factory surrounded by a fence.
 All houses were already full, so her family built a small tent from the tablecloths they had in their suitcases, where they slept.

 Some time later, she and her family were deceived into believing they were being transferred to work in the vineyards in Tokaj, Hungary.
 Instead, they were sent on a train to the Auschwitz concentration camp.
 She was immediately separated from her family, and she was the only one of her 40 family members to survive the gas chambers.
 Everyone older than 45 or younger than 15 was sent immediately to the gas chambers.
-Her entire family was gassed up in Gas Chamber No. 2, including her parents.
+Her entire family, including her parents, was gassed in Gas Chamber No. 2.
 Before leaving, her mother gave her four diamonds to purchase bread.
 However, not wanting to accept the soldiers' request to put valuables inside bags, Zisblatt swallowed the diamonds her mother had sewn into her dress.
 She later stated that she then recovered the diamonds from her feces.
 After cleaning the diamonds, she repeated the process on many occasions when she was selected for testing by Josef Mengele.